artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

 ##### `render={() => <Artist1 artist={artist}>}`

 The `render` prop is a function that will be called to render the child component tree.
+The argument to that function is an object that includes props, among other things. `props` is destructured from the `render` prop function's argument.

 For now we're telling it to render an `Artist1` component using the `artist` object we constructed from the URL params.
 We're not passing the artist from the server response yet.
 This explains why we still don't see anything useful on our artist detail page.

-💻 _Update the `render` prop to pass the artist from the resolved query, if it exists:_
+💻 _Update the `render` prop to pass the artist from the resolved query as a prop if it exists instead of from the dummy object:_

 ```typescript
   render={({ props }) => {